Eikc/universal-starter/README.md

 ---
 This fork of universal is a starter/example of how to use the universal-starter (cli version) with firebase!

----
 to deploy it to firebase, just replace the --project project-name with a firebase project, and you are ready to go!

-Have a lovely day <3
+Have a lovely day :heart: